 “It’s on the Street of Dreams,” I said.

 Mrs. DeVore stared at me.
-Her husband beyond her leaned forward in his rocker and stared at me.
+Her husband leaned forward in his rocker and stared at me.

 The husband tapped the wife on the shoulder, beckoned her to lean toward him as he leaned toward her.
 He whispered something in her ear, something no doubt to the effect of, “He’s crazy.
 Better leave him alone.”